12.11.2024

 The two eventually crossed into California and reached San Francisco.
 Ben dropped Toby off at San Francisco International Airport and the two hugged it out.
 It had been an exhausting journey but it had illuminated the potential of what Lightship was poised to do.
 The road trip had come to an end and the journey to revolutionize electrified travel had begun.

-Explore the L1
+Explore the AE.1 Cosmos

-Meet the aero electric RV that will change how you travel
+Meet the Aero-Electric RV that will change how you travel

 Begin your all-electric road trip today